Table of contents

 - Google Admin – administrative console.

 Google Workspace allows efficient cooperation and document control.
 The changes introduced by one person are instantly visible by other colleagues, and Google saves the whole editing history.
 You do not need to constantly press Ctrl+S nor forward the corrected file version for the fifth time.
-All documents are located on the Google Disk.
-The company files’ safety is controlled by an administrator from the comprehensive administrative console.
+All documents are located on the Google Disk and the files’ safety is controlled by an administrator from the comprehensive administrative console.

 Google Cloud Platform for apps development